-This video explains the process of line bending, which is used to make precise folds in plastic components.
+This short film explains the process of line bending, which is a technique used to make precise folds in plastic components.

 The process is demonstrated using a strip heater and a hot wire line bender.
 Acrylic is used in this demonstration but the process can be used for a variety of thermoplastics and across a wide range of RMT, engineering and graphic projects.